 Experienced teachers can earn the Washington State Residency Principal certification in one of the most highly respected educational leadership programs in the region.
-LEDE carries a reputation across local districts as a hallmark eduational leadership and principal preparation program.
+Leadership Development for Educators (LEDE) carries a reputation across local districts as a hallmark eduational leadership and principal preparation program.
 Graduates of LEDE are consistently hired immediately upon completion, leading schools and their colleagues to increase equity-focused instruction.

 LEDE is structured for working educators.
 Sessions meet once per month, with required administrative internships embedded in the candidate's current role.
 Program graduates earn Washington State Residency Principal certification and a Master of Education (M.Ed.) in Eduational Leadership.

 - Focus on Instructional Leadership for Equity and Social Justice

 - Affordable tuition

 - Hybrid online/face-to-face class sessions (Zoom only while COVID-19 restrictions in place)

 - Attend sessions one Saturday per month

 In partnership with Northshore School District and the Northshore Schools Foundation, the UWB School of Educational Studies is pleased to offer the Equity Academies for Educator Leadership.